 Chimney stacks

 Repair category 2

-Notes We noted weathered and cracked render to the chimney stacks, cracked and missing chimney pots and weathered flashings.
+Notes We noted weathered stonework to the cope as well as uneven pots and general weathering to the stone and render finishes.
 Chimney stacks in a property of this age generally attract higher levels of maintenance and upkeep.
 Ongoing repair and maintenance should be expected and a competent roofer can advise further.

-Roofing including roof space

-Repair category 2

-Notes Damaged and broken vertically hung slates were evident.
-It should be appreciated that slate roof covering is likely to be of an older material, or original.
-As such, regular and repair will be required.
+Roofing including roof space Repair category 2 Notes We noted broken, slipped and damaged slates to the pitched roof covering.
+It should be appreciated that roof covering is likely to be of an older material, or original.
+As such, ongoing repair and maintenance works are likely to be required.
+We could not see the flat roof covering from ground level.
 Flat roof coverings typically have more restricted lifespans and higher levels of maintenance and renewal may be required.
 Flat roofs can fail unexpectedly.
+Repair and maintenance should be anticipated.
 A competent roofing contractor can provide further advice and undertake repair and maintenance works.